jundalisay/ppblist/content/en/trisactions/health.md

 triconb:
   title: "Five paradigms are better than one"
-  subtitle: "Diet Disease Reference implements Medical Superphysics to use the 5 major medical belief-systems to solve diseases"
+  sub: "Diet Disease Reference implements Medical Superphysics to use the 5 major medical belief-systems to solve diseases"
   banner: "/photos/yoga2k.jpg"
   items:
     - title: "Western Medicine"